-ENQUIRER.
+Enq.
 How?
 Do you expect that your doctrines could ever take hold of the uneducated masses, when they are so abstruse and difficult that well-educated people can hardly understand them?

-THEOSOPHIST.
+Theo.
 You forget one thing, which is that your much-boasted modern education is precisely that which makes it difficult for you to understand Theosophy.
 Your mind is so full of intellectual subtleties and preconceptions that your natural intuition and perception of the truth cannot act.
 It does not require metaphysics or education to make a man understand the broad truths of Karma and Reincarnation.
 Look at the millions of poor and uneducated Buddhists and Hindoos, to whom Karma and re-incarnation are solid realities, simply because their minds have never been cramped and distorted by being forced into an unnatural groove.
 They have never had the innate human sense of justice perverted in them by being told to believe that their sins would be forgiven because another man had been put to death for their sakes.
 And the Buddhists, note well, live up to their beliefs without a murmur against Karma, or what they regard as a just punishment; whereas the Christian populace neither lives up to its moral ideal, nor accepts its lot contentedly.
 Hence murmuring, and dissatisfaction, and the intensity of the struggle for existence in Western lands.

-ENQUIRER.
+Enq.
 But this contentedness, which you praise so much, would do away with all motive for exertion and bring progress to a stand-still.

-THEOSOPHIST.
+Theo.
 And we, Theosophists, say that your vaunted progress and civilization are no better than a host of will-o'-the-wisps, flickering over a marsh which exhales a poisonous and deadly miasma.
 This, because we see selfishness, crime, immorality, and all the evils imaginable, pouncing upon unfortunate mankind from this Pandora's box which you call an age of progress, and increasing pari passu with the growth of your material civilization.
 At such a price, better the inertia and inactivity of Buddhist countries, which have arisen only as a consequence of ages of political slavery.

-ENQUIRER.
+Enq.
 Then is all this metaphysics and mysticism with which you occupy yourself so much, of no importance?

-THEOSOPHIST.
+Theo.
 To the masses, who need only practical guidance and support, they are not of much consequence; but for the educated, the natural leaders of the masses, those whose modes of thought and action will sooner or later be adopted by those masses, they are of the greatest importance.
 It is only by means of the philosophy that an intelligent and educated man can avoid the intellectual suicide of believing on blind faith; and it is only by assimilating the strict continuity and logical coherence of the Eastern, if not esoteric, doctrines, that he can realize their truth.
 Conviction breeds enthusiasm, and "Enthusiasm," says Bulwer Lytton, "is the genius of sincerity, and truth accomplishes no victories without it"; while Emerson most truly remarks that "every great and commanding movement in the annals of the world is the triumph of enthusiasm."
 And what is more calculated to produce such a feeling than a philosophy so grand, so consistent, so logical, and so all-embracing as our Eastern Doctrines?

-ENQUIRER.
+Enq.
 And yet its enemies are very numerous, and every day Theosophy acquires new opponents.

-THEOSOPHIST.
+Theo.
 And this is precisely that which proves its intrinsic excellence and value.
 People hate only the things they fear, and no one goes out of his way to overthrow that which neither threatens nor rises beyond mediocrity.

-ENQUIRER.
+Enq.
 Do you hope to impart this enthusiasm, one day, to the masses?

-THEOSOPHIST.
+Theo.
 Why not? since history tells us that the masses adopted Buddhism with enthusiasm, while, as said before, the practical effect upon them of this philosophy of ethics is still shown by the smallness of the percentage of crime amongst Buddhist populations as compared with every other religion.
 The chief point is, to uproot that most fertile source of all crime and immorality — the belief that it is possible for them to escape the consequences of their own actions.
 Once teach them that greatest of all laws, Karma and Re-incarnation, and besides feeling in themselves the true dignity of human nature, they will turn from evil and eschew it as they would a physical danger.

-ENQUIRER.
+Enq.
 How do you expect the Fellows of your Society to help in the work?

-THEOSOPHIST.
+Theo.
 First by studying and comprehending the theosophical doctrines, so that they may teach others, especially the young people.
 Secondly, by taking every opportunity of talking to others and explaining to them what Theosophy is, and what it is not; by removing misconceptions and spreading an interest in the subject.
 Thirdly, by assisting in circulating our literature, by buying books when they have the means, by lending and giving them and by inducing their friends to do so.
 Fourthly, by defending the Society from the unjust aspersions cast upon it, by every legitimate device in their power.
 Fifth, and most important of all, by the example of their own lives.

-ENQUIRER.
+Enq.
 But all this literature, to the spread of which you attach so much importance, does not seem to me of much practical use in helping mankind.
 This is not practical charity.

-THEOSOPHIST.
+Theo.
 We think otherwise.
 We hold that a good book which gives people food for thought, which strengthens and clears their minds, and enables them to grasp truths which they have dimly felt but could not formulate — we hold that such a book does a real, substantial good.
 As to what you call practical deeds of charity, to benefit the bodies of our fellow-men, we do what little we can; but, as I have already told you, most of us are poor, whilst the Society itself has not even the money to pay a staff of workers.
 All of us who toil for it, give our labour gratis, and in most cases money as well.
 The few who have the means of doing what are usually called charitable actions, follow the Buddhist precepts and do their work themselves, not by proxy or by subscribing publicly to charitable funds.
 What the Theosophist has to do above all is to forget his personality.

-ENQUIRER.
+Enq.
 Have you any prohibitory laws or clauses for Theosophists in your Society?

-THEOSOPHIST.
+Theo.
 Many, but, alas! none of them are enforced.
 They express the ideal of our organization, — but the practical application of such things we are compelled to leave to the discretion of the Fellows themselves.
 Unfortunately, the state of men's minds in the present century is such that, unless we allow these clauses to remain, so to speak, obsolete, no man or woman would dare to risk joining the Theosophical Society.
 This is precisely why I feel forced to lay such a stress on the difference between true Theosophy and its hard-struggling and well-intentioned, but still unworthy vehicle, the Theosophical Society.

-ENQUIRER.
+Enq.
 May I be told what are these perilous reefs in the open sea of Theosophy?

-THEOSOPHIST.
+Theo.
 Well may you call them reefs, as more than one otherwise sincere and well-meaning F.T.S. has had his Theosophical canoe shattered into splinters on them!
 And yet to avoid certain things seems the easiest thing in the world to do.
 For instance, here is a series of such negatives, screening positive Theosophical duties: —

 No Theosophist should be silent when he hears evil reports or slanders spread about the Society, or innocent persons, whether they be his colleagues or outsiders.